Stepanvar/MetaGap/README.md

   server logs so developers can diagnose issues without exposing Django's debug pages to end users.

+## Metadata configuration workflow

+MetaGap's VCF importer is driven by a configuration module at `MetaGap/app/services/vcf_metadata.py`.
+It maps VCF header sections to Django models (`METADATA_MODEL_MAP`), enumerates supported aliases (`METADATA_FIELD_ALIASES`), defines section-level fallbacks, and normalizes any input keys to snake_case before they are persisted.【F:MetaGap/app/services/vcf_metadata.py†L30-L200】【F:MetaGap/app/services/vcf_metadata.py†L320-L397】

+### Alias mapping guidelines

+- Prefer descriptive canonical field names and list common legacy spellings as aliases; the importer strips punctuation and lower-cases everything before comparison, so aliases should focus on semantic variants rather than casing changes.【F:MetaGap/app/services/vcf_metadata.py†L320-L368】【F:MetaGap/app/services/vcf_metadata.py†L384-L397】
+- When retiring or renaming a field, keep the previous spelling in the alias list until all upstream feeds are migrated so older VCFs continue to ingest cleanly.【F:MetaGap/app/services/vcf_metadata.py†L78-L190】

+### Adding or renaming metadata fields

+1. Extend the relevant section in `vcf_metadata.py` with the new field and any aliases, and update `SECTION_PRIMARY_FIELD` if the field should become the section's display default.【F:MetaGap/app/services/vcf_metadata.py†L78-L200】
+2. Ensure the corresponding Django model exposes the new attribute and, when necessary, add a migration so it is stored alongside imported data.【F:MetaGap/app/models.py†L360-L458】
+3. Review the importer/database integration tests to keep expectations aligned:
+   `test_import_helpers.py` exercises alias resolution while `test_vcf_importer.py` verifies the end-to-end import payload.
+Update or add fixtures so the new field is covered by these guard rails.【F:MetaGap/app/tests/test_import_helpers.py†L134-L210】【F:MetaGap/app/tests/test_vcf_importer.py†L242-L320】
+4. If the field should appear prominently in search results or detail tables, update the `friendly_names` mapping and curated ordering in `MetaGap/app/tables.py` so the UI renders a readable label and groups the column with related metadata.【F:MetaGap/app/tables.py†L160-L260】

+### Removing metadata fields

+- Remove the field and its aliases from `vcf_metadata.py`, drop or adjust the associated model field and migration, and prune any tests that depended on the retired metadata.
+When backwards compatibility is required, leave an alias in place and route the value into `SampleGroup.additional_metadata` instead of deleting it outright.【F:MetaGap/app/services/vcf_metadata.py†L78-L200】【F:MetaGap/app/tests/test_vcf_importer.py†L301-L320】

+### Configuration loading and validation

+`VCFImporter` wires the configuration into the runtime importer by instantiating `VCFMetadataParser` and `VCFDatabaseWriter` for each import.
+This loader applies the dictionaries above before any rows are written, ensuring updates to the configuration module immediately affect new uploads.【F:MetaGap/app/services/vcf_importer.py†L31-L80】【F:MetaGap/app/services/vcf_metadata.py†L30-L200】【F:MetaGap/app/services/vcf_database.py†L1-L104】

+After making configuration changes, run `python manage.py test` so the importer, table rendering, and integration suites confirm the workflow remains consistent with the documented expectations.【F:MetaGap/app/tests/test_import_helpers.py†L134-L210】【F:MetaGap/app/tests/test_tables.py†L109-L202】

 ### Logging format for the VCF merger

 The `MetaGap.MetagapUserCode.merge_vcf` workflow logs to both `script_execution.log`